jmdarville/ansible-cisco/README.md

 ## Errors and Troubleshooting:

+Ahh, where would we be without troubleshooting.
+(Answer: Back in the stone age.)

-Inclusion of group_vars/all.yml is fine, but group_vars/router.yml is not.
+### Inclusion of group_vars/all.yml is fine, but group_vars/router.yml is not.
 Resulting error is

     fatal: [jupiter]: FAILED! => {
        "msg": "'loopback' is undefined"